 Lastly, here’s a quick summary of what we believe should be your primary focus areas next year:

-- Invest in content marketing: Content marketing & educational content is the smartest way to attract new patients and customers for your healthcare business in 2019
+- Invest in content marketing: Content marketing and educational content is the smartest way to attract new patients and customers for your healthcare business in 2019.

 - Make sure your website is mobile responsive: If your healthcare website is not mobile responsive in 2019, you will not get any organic traffic to your business.